About This Opportunity

 This best practice brief provides guidance and examples on how to apply a Whole-of-Society approach to effectively engage stakeholders in the enhancement, planning, and implementation of NDCs.

-Best Practice Brief: Coordination Mechanisms [FORTHCOMING]
+Best Practice Brief: Coordination Mechanisms (NDC Partnership, 2024)

 This brief presents three areas of coordination that often play crucial roles in NDC processes, drawing on best practices from across the NDC Partnership: 1) inter-ministerial coordination, 2) implementing and development partner coordination, and 3) Whole-of-Society coordination.